 - Install smoke alarms.
 Properly working smoke alarms decrease your chances of dying in a fire by half.

 - Place smoke alarms on every level of your residence.
-Place them outside bedrooms on the ceiling or high on the wall (4 to 12 inches from ceiling), at the top of open stairways, or at the bottom of enclosed stairs and near (but not in) the kitchen.
+Place them outside bedrooms on the ceiling or high on the wall (4 to 12 inches from ceiling), at the top of open stairways, or at the bottom of enclosed stairs and near (but not in) the kitchen for kitchen fire suppression system installation.

 - Test and clean smoke alarms once a month and replace batteries at least once a year.
 Replace smoke alarms once every 10 years.